cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - update the validator with removed the delegator shares and associated coins
 - if the validator state is `Bonded`, transfer the `Coins` worth of the unbonded shares from the `BondedPool` to the `NotBondedPool` `ModuleAccount`
-- remove the validator if it is unbonded and there are no more delegation shares.
+- remove the validator if it is unbonded and there are no more delegation shares
+- get a unique `unbondingId` and map it to the `UnbondingDelegationEntry` in `UnbondingDelegationByUnbondingId`
+- call the `AfterUnbondingInitiated(unbondingId)` hook
+- add the unbonding delegation to `UnbondingDelegationQueue` with the completion time set to `UnbondingTime`

 ### Complete Unbonding